-This blackberry and blueberry porridge (or berry oatmeal as it's also known!) is so easy to make.
+This berry porridge (or berry oatmeal as it's also known!) is so easy to make.
 It really is just a case of adding the ingredients to a pan and then giving it a stir.
 Perfect for a busy weekday morning breakfast, and can be for adults or as a baby porridge too!

 Fun and fruity.
 This berry oatmeal is packed with fruit, making it both healthy and flavourful.
 Kids will love it too!

 Versatile.
 Don't have fresh berries to hand?
 Simply head to the freezer and make a porridge with frozen berries!

 Easy to make.
 A very simple recipe, that just requires a little stirring.
 No complicated steps!

 You just need a few ingredients, and mostly pantry or freezer staples, for this porridge.
 A few pointers on a couple of them: